Hubbs helps Tennessee stun No. 4 Kentucky 82-80

 The Wildcats were most effective when they got the ball inside to Adebayo, who was 7 of 8 from the field and 7 of 8 from the free throw line.

 Tennessee: The Vols' grueling nonconference schedule may have paid off Tuesday, as they weren't intimidated by facing Kentucky.
-Tennessee has played six teams in this week's Top 25: No. 3 Gonzaga, Kentucky, No. 9 North Carolina, No. 10 Oregon, No. 15 Wisconsin and No. 23 South Carolina.
-The Vols hadn't beaten any of the other five teams, but they only lost by two at North Carolina and took Oregon to overtime.
+Tennessee has played seven teams in this week's Top 25: No. 3 Gonzaga, Kentucky, No. 9 North Carolina, No. 10 Oregon, No. 15 Wisconsin, No. 23 South Carolina and No. 25 Florida.
+The Vols hadn't beaten any of the other six teams, but they only lost by two at North Carolina and took Oregon to overtime.

 NOTABLE NUMBER